 Jamar R. Brown - Associate

 Jamar joined Rosenberg Martin Greenberg as an associate in the firm’s litigation department in March 2016.
+His practice includes the representation of companies, investors, and property owners in various commercial, real estate, and contractual disputes in federal and state courts.
 He most recently served as an Assistant State’s Attorney for Baltimore City since 2012.
 Jamar represented the state of Maryland in the prosecution of a wide array of criminal cases, including violent crimes, felony firearms and narcotics violations, and cases involving defendants designated by law enforcement as violent repeat offenders.
 Prior to joining the prosecutor's office, Jamar clerked for the Honorable Marcella A. Holland, former administrative judge for the Circuit Court for Baltimore City.

 - Keynote Speaker, Doctors for America Leadership Conference - “Social Determinants of Health: How Crime and Criminal Justice Impact Health” (October 2015 | Washington, D.C.)